Points of Interest

 COLD HOLLOW CIDER MILL -- A working apple cider mill which hosts 200,000 guests a year.
 Watch the apples being pressed into cider.
 In addition the mill has its own specialty bakery.
 Although apple delicacies dominate, a variety of taste-tempters are available.
 On Route 100 six miles north of Waterbury.

 WATERBURY DAM RECREATION AREA -- State operated reservoir with many free access points.
 Boat launches, fishing, groomed beach and picnic areas.
 Fed by runoff from the mountains, water is constantly flowing and crystal clear.
-Boat rentals nearby.
+Boat rentals on premises.

 CAMEL'S HUMP STATE PARK -- In the northern half of Vermont's Green Mountains, Camel's Hump is easily recognized by its unique double-humped profile.
 The park allows for hiking, camping, and some great views.